 Yes, you can indicate your friends name on our application form but requests cannot be guaranteed.
 In addition, requested friends must meet the same eligibility criteria and be accepted to the residence hall for consideration.
 Roommates must be of the same gender.

 Every effort will be made to work with roommates to ensure they are able to peacefully co-exist in the same living environment.
-Residence Life staff will be available to assist roommates who may have conflicts.
+Residents are expected to attempt reconciliation among themselves but residence Life staff will be available to assist roommates who may have conflicts.